myllynen/rhel-ansible-roles/roles/sshd_configuration/README.md

 sshd_sysconfig_file:

 # Reset sshd configuration to RHEL RPM defaults
 # NB.
-This is supported for only RHEL 9+ and may
+This is supported only for RHEL 9+ and may
 # cause idempotency issues with option disabling,
 # this only resets RPM provided files, not others
 # Consider using the file_copy role on older RHEL
-# Default files used by this role from: RHEL 9.2
+# Default files used by this role from: RHEL 9.3
 sshd_configuration_config_reset: false

 # Remove unrecognized sshd configuration files